M3dh4/Email-Spam-Detection/README.md

 - Email_Spam detection using TF-IDF and Logistic_Regression
 - Email_Spam detection using TF-IDF and SVM classifier
+- Email_Spam detection using TF-IDF and Random Forest Classifier
-- Email_Spam detection using TF-IDF and RandomForestClassifier
+- Email_Spam detection using TF-IDF and Naive Bayes Classifier